Frequently Asked Questions

 Who is Equitrans?

-Equitrans, LP (Equitrans) is a wholly owned subsidiary of EQT Midstream Partners, LP, based in Pittsburgh, Pennsylvania.
-Equitrans has significant experience in designing, building, and operating natural gas pipelines in the Appalachian region; including extensive natural gas gathering, storage, and transmission operations that service western Pennsylvania and northern West Virginia.
-Equitrans operates 900 miles of transmission lines, more than 1,600 miles of gathering lines, and 18 natural gas storage reservoirs with approximately 89 Bcf of storage capacity (45 Bcf of working storage capacity).
+Equitrans, LP (Equitrans) is a wholly owned subsidiary of EQM Midstream Partners, LP, based in Pittsburgh, Pennsylvania.
+Equitrans has significant experience in designing, building, and operating natural gas pipelines in the Appalachian region; including extensive natural gas gathering, storage, and transmission operations that service western Pennsylvania, northern West Virginia, and Ohio.
+Equitrans operates 950 miles of transmission lines, more than 1,500 miles of gathering lines, and 18 natural gas storage reservoirs with approximately 78 Bcf of storage capacity (43 Bcf of working storage capacity).

 Why is this expansion necessary?